Lazarus Saturday: Greece and Cyprus

+Among the Saint Thomas Christians of India, it is customary to make a rice dumpling called Kozhukkatta on Lazarus Saturday prior to Palm Sunday and the day is hence called Kozhukatta Saturday.

 Serbia and Bulgaria

 The feast of Lazarus Saturday is commemorated by Serbian Orthodox and Bulgarian Orthodox tradition.
 Due to a general lack of palm trees, willow twigs branches are blessed, and distributed to the faithful.
 In Serbia, small bells are often tied to the branches.
-Other left-over traditions related (perhaps related to paganism) include:
+Related traditions include: